signalogic/Hypersignal/README.md

 Hypersignal should run and the menu interface should appear (a default hsmacro.cnf file is included in the zip file so you should see no prompts for mouse and graphics drivers).

-<b>2</b> Inside Hypersignal, in the User Setup menu:
+<b>2</b> &nbsp; Inside Hypersignal, in the User Setup menu:

-    -set the drive to C:
+    -set the DRIVE field to C:
-    -set the SUBDIRECTORY folder to \waveform\
+    -set the SUBDIRECTORY field to \waveform\

-<b>3</b> For best graphics results, the DOSBox config file should have this setting:
+<b>3</b> &nbsp; For best graphics results, the DOSBox config file should have this setting:

     machine=svga_et4000